luistung/realm-of-racket-exercise/chapter6/medium-2/readme.txt

-Add another type of goo that makes the snake grow two segments longer instead of one segment longer.
+Add obstacles to the game.
+If the snake touches the obstacles, the game is over.